valancej/anchore-troubleshooting-guide/faqs.md

 Image analysis is performed as a distinct, asynchronous, and scheduled task driven by queues that analyzer workers periodically poll.
 Image records have a small state-machine as follows:

 **Note:** In order for an image to move from 'not_analyzed' to 'analyzing', you need a healthy catalog, simplequeue, and analyzer service up and running.
-See the [Verifying Services](#verifying-services) section for more information.
+See the verifying services section in the [General Troubleshooting Approach Guide](general.md) for more information.

 ### Logs